esamattis/lean-redux/README.md

 ## Design goals

-- Simple things should be simple
+- Basic Redux state access and updating should be simple as it is with the component local state
-  - No need to manually define action types, reducers or even actions creators.
+  - No need to manually define action types, reducers or even actions creators
+  - Nearly the same API!
-  Just create event handlers which directly manipulate the Redux state scoped to them.
+- Redux state can be scoped to the components
-- Components should be mountable to other parts of the state easily like in Elm
+  - Component cannot interfere with parts of the state that do not belong to it
 - Play well with other tools in the Redux community
   - Time travel debuggers, Redux Form etc. work well with Lean Redux
   - You should be able to drop this into your existing project and start using it only for parts of the app
-- Make it easy to avoid [pure render anti-patterns](https://medium.com/@esamatti/react-js-pure-render-performance-anti-pattern-fb88c101332f#.5idpdujva)
-  - No need to create callbacks in during renders.
-Just use the `handlers` option.
-- Keep the awesome performance of [React Redux](https://github.com/reactjs/react-redux)
-  - Lean Redux is build on top of the new `connectAdvanced()` primitive of React Redux 5.0

 ## Example